Get Ready For The Feast of St. Michael

 The Feast of Saint Michael

 Catholics around the world celebrate Michaelmas in a variety of ways.
-In England and Denmark, wine known as St. Michael’s Love is drunk in honor of the saint.
+In England and Denmark, a wine known as St. Michael’s Love is drunk in honor of the saint.
 In Northern Spain, an image of St. Michael is brought from the national shrine to various churches for worshipers to see and pay their respects to.
 German Catholics put on plays and parades in celebration of the archangel.
 As he is the patron saint of horses, Scotland pays tribute to St. Michael by holding horse racing competitions.

 A traditional meal of roast goose with apples and carrots is cooked on this feast day.
 St. Michael’s Bannock, a sweet bread originating from Scotland, is baked and served on this holy day.
 Blackberries are served as a reminder of Lucifer’s fall from heaven into a blackberry bush.